oceanio/My-Reading-Plan/MongoDB-Applied-Design-Patterns.md

     This might be an acceptable trade-off in some situations.
 The workload of event logging systems tends to be heavily skewed toward writing; read performance may not be as critical as perfectly balanced write performance.

++ **Option 3: Shard by an evenly distributed key in the data set**

+    针对http日志这个例子, you might consider using the *path* field.
+This has a couple of advantages:
+    * Writes will tend to balance evenly among shards.
+    * Reads will tend to be selective and local to a single shard if the query selects on the path field.

+    The biggest potential drawback to this approach is that all hits to a particular path must go to the same chunk, and that chunk cannot be split by MongoDB, since all the documents in it have the same shard key.
+This might not be a problem if you have fairly even load on your website, but if one page gets a disproportionate number of hits, you can end up with a large chunk that is completely unsplittable that causes an unbalanced load on one shard.

++ **Option 4: Shard by combining a natural and synthetic key**

+    MongoDB supports compound shard keys that combine the best aspects of options 2 and 3.
+In these situations, the shard key would resemble `{ path: 1 , ssk: 1 }`, where path is an often-used natural key or value from your data and ssk is a hash of the `_id` field.

+    In most situations, these kinds of keys provide the ideal balance between distributing writes across the cluster and ensuring that most queries will only need to access a select number of shards.

+Selecting shard keys is difficult because there are no definitive “best practices,” the decision has a large impact on performance, and it is difficult or impossible to change the shard key after making the selection.
+The best solution is to test with your own data.

+**管理数据库大小**

++ **Capped collections**

+    Capped collections have a fixed size, and drop old data automatically when inserting new data after reaching cap. 但是在现在的版本中，it is not possible to shard capped collections.

++ **TTL collections**

+    If you want something like capped collections that can be sharded, you might consider using a “time to live” (TTL) index on that collection.

+        db.events.ensureIndex('time', expireAfterSeconds=3600)

+    缺点是，`remove()`方法性能没有优化，而且删除可能导致fragmentation

++ **Multiple collections, single database**

+    类似于rotate logfile的方法，rotate数据表

+    This approach has several advantages over the single collection approach:
+    * Collection renames are fast and atomic.
+    * MongoDB does not bring any documents into memory to drop a collection.
+    * MongoDB can effectively reuse space freed by removing entire collections without leading to data fragmentation.

+    Nevertheless, this operation may increase some complexity for queries, if any of your analyses depend on events that may reside in the current and previous collection.
+For most real-time data-collection systems, this approach is ideal.

++ **Multiple databases**

+    同上，但是rotate数据库